Meshcapade/mc-unreal/README.md

 📝 If you need the animated camera, you have to use the Scene Import (File > Import into Level).

-// INSERT HERE - GLB Plugin name changes to the below variables and paths.
 For retargetting - Set the skeleton to `SK_Meshcapade_glb`.
 If you don't see it, then click the gear next to the search box and make sure `Show Plugin Content` is checked.
 In the content browser, `SK_Meshcapade_glb` is located here: `Content/Plugins/Meshcapade/Meshes/SK_Meshcapade_glb`.
 </details>